Maximize returns.

 • $2,196 Before-tax cash flow / $25,000 Total investment = 8.8%

-In addition to the ROI formula, there are four other ways a real estate investor can calculate rental property returns:
+In addition to the ROI formula, there are countless other ways a real estate investor might calculate rental property returns.
+We’ll explore four additional approaches that are favored amongst savvy investors.

-Net operating income (NOI) is the cash flow a rental property generates after operating expenses but before the mortgage expense is factored in.
-When our investor purchased the property for cash, the before-tax cash flow of $6,000 is the NOI, because there was no mortgage payment.
+Net operating income (NOI) is the cash flow generated by a rental property after operating expenses are subtracted but before factoring in the mortgage expense.
+In our earlier example, when our investor purchased the property for cash, the before-tax cash flow of $6,000 was the NOI because there was no mortgage payment.

-Cap rate (capitalization rate) is a calculation used to compare the current or expected returns from similar properties in the same market.
-The cap rate formula does not factor in the mortgage payment, because different investors purchase and finance rental property differently:
+Cap rate (capitalization rate) is a calculation for comparing the current or expected returns from similar properties in the same market.
+The cap rate formula does not factor in the mortgage payment because investors purchase and finance rental property differently:

 • Cap rate = NOI / Property value